about pgf

 Unfortunately, the United Nations has quite a few things on their plate, and hasn't responded to my Instagram tags with a thorough and immediate package of humanitarian aid (shocking!), so in the meantime, I'm creating the blueprints for the future that survivors like me deserve!

-Violette has multiple years experience in NPO governance in the fields of arts and legal human rights.
+I have multiple years experience in NPO governance in the fields of arts & legal human rights.

-Violette has curated 43 gallery art shows in four cities in two states since 2007 and has personally had work in shows in Austin, LA, Portland, Covington and has work in private collections around the PNW.
+Personally I have had work in shows in Austin, LA, Portland, Covington, Cincinati, and have work in private collections around the PNW.

 Nuriyah is not a survivor of childhood torture.
-They consider themselves an ally to the work and cause that is PGF.
-Their identity intersects many other underserved, overlooked, and invisible demographics.
+She considers herself an ally to the work and cause that is PGF.
+Her identity intersects many other underserved, overlooked, and invisible demographics.

-They are here to hold space and to help PGF behind the scenes with accumulated skills they have picked up from their various hobbies, special interests, and hyperfixations, of which they spend a great deal of time working on as well.
+She is here to hold space and to help PGF behind the scenes with accumulated skills she has picked up from her various hobbies, special interests, and hyperfixations, of which she spends a great deal of time working on as well.

 Olivia Wageman | Media Coordinator ......................... [any pronouns]